 Little Houghton Church of England Primary School, Lodge Close, Little Houghton, NN7 1AF

 When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority.
-The governors will admit children with a statement of special educational needs which names the school.
+The governors will admit children with an Education, Health and Care Plan which names the school.

 - Looked after children.
 A ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1898).
+A looked after child is a child who is either:

 - Children who have a sibling who will be attending the school at the time of admission (see sibling definition below).

-- Children living with their parent(s)/legal guardian(s) within the ecclesiastical parishes of the church of St Mary the Virgin, Little Houghton and the church of St Mary the Blessed Virgin, Great Houghton.
-(See residency definition and note on parish boundaries below.)
+- Children living with their parent(s) or legal guardian(s) within the ecclesiastical parishes of the church of St Mary the Virgin, Little Houghton and the church of St Mary the Blessed Virgin, Great Houghton (see residency definition and note on parish boundaries below).

 - Children of worshipping members of any church that is a member of Churches Together in England (this includes the Church of England).
 These applications must be accompanied by form SIF/A available from the school.
 The completed SIF/A will then be sent to the minister with form SIF/B for verification.

-- Children of parent(s)/legal guardian(s) of other faiths, or none, who wish their child to be educated in this church school and Christian environment.
+- Children of parent(s) or legal guardian(s) of other faiths, or none, who wish their child to be educated in this church school and Christian environment.